isomerpages/mol-services/_government-services/06d-health-expenses.md

 <p>Learn more about the MediSave Withdrawal Limits <a href="https://www.cpf.gov.sg/Members/Schemes/schemes/healthcare/medisave" target="_blank">here</a>.</p>

-<p>The MediSave / MediShield Life Calculator helps you estimate how much you can withdraw from MediSave and / or claim from MediShield Life.
+<p>The MediSave/MediShield Life Calculator helps you estimate how much you can withdraw from MediSave and / or claim from MediShield Life.
 Learn more <a href="https://www.cpf.gov.sg/members/tools/calculators" target="_blank">here</a>.</p>
       </div>
     </div>
       <div class="tab">